Ed Balatti: San Francisco 49ers

 Balatti played for the San Francisco 49ers of the AAFC from 1946 to 1949.
 In week 13 of the 1946 season, he had an interception return touchdown against the Chicago Rockets.
 In the 1946 season he played in 14 games.
-Balatti also had 4 receptions for 15 yards and two Extra Points made.
-During week 4 of the 1947 season, he had a 30-yard receiving touchdown from Frankie Albert.
+Balatti also had four receptions for 15 yards and two Extra Points made.
+During week four of the 1947 season, he had a 30-yard receiving touchdown from Frankie Albert.
 In week 13, he had a 4-yard blocked punt return touchdown against the Chicago Rockets.
 The 49ers would go on to win the game 41 to 16.
-During the 1947 season he had 8 receptions for 98 yards and a touchdown.
+During the 1947 season, he had 8 receptions for 98 yards and a touchdown.
 He also had one made extra point.
-He only played one game for the 49ers in 1948 before going to the Buffalo Bills.
+He played only one game for the 49ers in 1948 before going to the Buffalo Bills.

 Buffalo Bills

-Balatti played 7 games for the Buffalo Bills and started one.
-After the 7 games he went to the New York Yankees.
+Balatti played seven games for the Buffalo Bills and started one.
+After the seven games he went to the New York Yankees.